 Based on this evaluation, your doctor may advise that you have a sinus lift procedure.
 The doctor may recommend a sinus elevation or a lateral lift depending on the quality and volume of the bone in your jaw.
 Our practice will help you understand your options, explain the process, and answer any questions you may have.

-Capital Center for Oral and Maxillofacial Surgery hosts patients in the Washington, DC area for treatment in its own AAAHC-compliant facility.
+Capital Center for Oral and Maxillofacial Surgery hosts patients for treatment in its own AAAHC-compliant facility.
 With a sinus elevation:

 - Treatment is gentle enough that you can opt to receive only local anesthetic.